pedropanosyan/react-testing/README.md

 - `New password` can't be equal to `Current password`.
 - `New password` must match the `Repeat new password`.

-You can follow a similar approach as in the AccountTab component.
+To build the form and the validation schema, you can follow a similar approach as in the AccountTab component.

-2) When the form has no errors and is submitted, add a toast with:
+2) When the form has no errors and is submitted, show a toast with:

 - Title: `Success`.
 - Text: `Password changed`.